Optimizing Opinions with Stubborn Agents: Stubborn Agents and Opinion Equilibrium

 \subsection{Harmonic Influence Centrality}

-The equilibrium condition of our model given by equation \eqref{eq:mean} (or equivalently equation \eqref{eq:ohm}) allows us to evaluate the relative influence of each individual agent in the network.
+The equilibrium condition by equation \eqref{eq:equilibrium} allows us to quantify the relative influence of each individual agent in the network.
 We define influence as follows.
 Imagine we are able to switch an agent's opinion from zero to one and ask what is the change in the average opinion in the network as a result of this switch.
 This allows us to define \emph{harmonic influence centrality} which was first proposed in \cite{vassio2014message}.
 There, harmonic influence centrality measured how much a stubborn agent increased the average non-stubborn opinion if it flipped its opinion from zero to one while all other stubborn nodes had opinion equal zero.
 To make harmonic influence centrality a more operational measure, we consider the actual opinion of stubborn agents in the network rather than setting them all equal to one.
-We then define harmonic influence centrality as a function $c:\mathcal V\rightarrow\mathbb R$ that maps each agent in the network to a real number that equals the change in average non-stubborn opinion when it is made stubborn and flips its opinion from zero to one.
+We then define the harmonic influence centrality as a function $c:\mathcal V\rightarrow\mathbb R$ that maps each agent in the network to a real number that equals the change in average non-stubborn opinion when it is made stubborn and flips its opinion from zero to one.

 We now present expressions for the harmonic influence centrality of agents in the network.
-To simplify notation we will treat the equilibrium opinions as deterministic, following our results from Theorems \ref{thm:1} and \ref{thm:2}.
+To simplify notation we will treat the equilibrium opinions as deterministic.
 We consider the case of stubborn and non-stubborn agents separately, as they result in different expressions. \begin{theorem} Consider a network with opinion equilibrium given by $-\mathbf G\theta_{\mathcal V_1} = \mathbf F\theta_{\mathcal V_0}$.
 For any stubborn agent $i\in\mathcal V_0$, the harmonic influence centrality is

 and for any non-stubborn agent $i\in\mathcal V_1$, the harmonic influence centrality is